-Pour your dried beans in a bowl filled with water and about 1 TBSP salt.
+Pour your dried beans in a bowl filled with water and about one tablespoon of kosher salt.
 Allow to soak for about 15 to 20 minutes.
-You do not need to soak any longer or even overnight.
+You do not need to soak any longer, or even overnight.

-Rinse beans and place them in deep pot with the butter and at least 2 TBLS of salt.
-Fill the pot with water about 2 to 3 inches above the beans.
-You can add more water if needed during the cooking process.
-Bring pot to a boil.
+Rinse the beans.
+Place them in deep pot with the butter and at least two tablespoons of kosher salt.
+Fill the pot with water.
+Just about two to three inches above the beans will work perfectly.
+As the beans cook, you may need to add more water.
+Bring to a boil.

-Once pot comes to a boil, turn the heat down to a fast simmer.
-Allow to simmer for about an hour or until the beans become tender.
-Keep watch to see if you need additional water and taste for salt.
-The dried beans tend to be able to handle a lot of salt, so don’t hesitate when it comes to adding salt.
-Try not to overcook the beans, you want them to be tender, but still have texture.
-When the beans are almost finished, add the ham.
-You are really only heating up the ham, as it is fully-cooked.
-Enjoy and let me know if I brought you to the other side!
+Once the pot comes to a boil, turn the heat down to a simmer.
+Allow to simmer for about an hour, or until the beans become tender.
+Keep watch to see if you need additional water.
+Taste for salt.
+The dried beans tend to be able to handle a lot of salt.
+So, do not hesitate adding more.